-There are approximately 45 miles of shared-use paths identified by the PWE Transportation - Planning department.
-The last survey of shared-use paths was 2011 using the WSEXT rating methodology at that time only 41 miles of off-street paths were inventoried in the PMS.
-As with the street system, Off-Street Shared-Use Paths will be converted to MicroPaver next year and with this updated information a future analysis may be performed to project the condition and funding needs of this infrastructure.
+There are approximately 45 miles of shared-use paths within city limits identified by the PWE Transportation Planning section.
+In 2015, staff converted 44 miles of shared-used paths and rated the conditions using MicroPaver.
+Shared-use path analysis in last years' report was based on 2011 surveys using the WSEXT rating methodology.
+With updated information a current representation of this infrastructure may be shown in the following graphs and charts.
+An important note is the increase of shared-use paths in a condition above a 90 PCI, in 2011 approximately 19 miles were in this range and in 2015, 30 miles are in this range.

 The City standards for shared-use paths require a concrete structure no less than six inches deep and 12 feet wide.
-Paths designed, constructed or reconstructed to current standards are expected to have a 50-year life.
+Paths designed, constructed or reconstructed to current standards are expected to have a 50 year life.

-The following graphs show the division of 2011 surface types and widths within the system.
-Off-Street Shared-Use Path Surface Type: Off-Street Shared-Use Path Existing Widths:
+The following graphs show the division of 2015 surface types and widths within the system.

+Off-Street Shared-Use Path Surface Type:

+Off-Street Shared-Use Path Existing Widths:

-The following graph shows the path condition in 2011 for the system.
+The following graph shows the path condition in 2015 for the system.